Georgia Other Regulations

 Motorcycles are permitted to use HOV lanes regardless of the number of persons riding on the motorcycle.
 Motorcycles may also use the HOT lanes at no cost by obtaining a toll-exempt PeachPass account.
 Contact the State Road and Tollway Authority at 1-855-PCH-PASS (724-7277).
 However, motorcycles must pay regular tolls on designated toll roads.

 A PeachPass electronic toll transponder may be obtained to more easily pay for transit on designated toll roads; a PeachPass is required when using HOT lanes.
 To obtain more information about a Georgia PeachPass for all types of vehicles including motorcycles, go to: http://www.peachpass.com.

 Targeting Aggressive Cars & Trucks (And Motorcycles!)

-Law Enforcement is stopping people who drive unsafely around commercial motor vehicles, whether the person is driving a car, motorcycle or commercial motor vehicles.
+Law Enforcement will stop people who drive unsafely around commercial motor vehicles, whether the person is driving a car, motorcycle or commercial motor vehicle.

-What to do to avoid getting a ticket:
+What to do to avoid getting a citation:

 - Don’t cut off commercial motor vehicles.
 For safety, one car length for every 10 miles per hour of speed is recommended.